RBRuthie/Partner_Benefits_Mailchimp_Email/README.md

 # TogetherWell_Partner_Benefits_Email_
-  Partner Benefits Perks email provides a listing of perks offered by the organization. used:
+  Partner Benefits Perks email provides a listing of perks offered by the organization.

+  Created with:
   HTML - CSS - Mailchimp Template Language